Skidudeaa/Radiology-Right-Click/readme.txt

 # Radiology Right Click v1.20

-A radiologist's quantitative companion designed to enhance workflow through right-click calculations and reference tools.
+A radiologist's quantitative companion designed to enhance workflow through right-click calculations, reference tools and collecting commonly used LLM prompts.
 This AutoHotkey script provides quick access to common radiological measurements and assessments directly in PowerScribe or other supported environments.

 ## What's New in v1.20